-In the proceeding Figures only Wenner- α and Stummer configuration results will be shown from the traditional ones, because we wanted to compare our results with the results of a popular traditional configuration (W- α) and with that of the best traditional configuration (St).
-At this stage of the studies we found important to present also the γ{11n} configuration results beside of the γm{11n} configuration ones.
+In the proceeding, figures only for Wenner- α and Stummer configuration results will be shown from the traditional ones because we wanted to compare our results with the results of a popular traditional configuration (W- α) and with that of the best traditional configuration (St).
+At this stage of the study, we found an important to present also the γ{11n} configuration results beside of the $\gamma{m{11n}}$ configuration ones.

-Figure 8 presents the horizontal resolution capacity of the Wenner- α , Stummer-, γ{11n} -, and γm{11n} (n=1-7) configurations.
-For the applied inversion parameters see Table 1.
-The model parameters are presented on the top of Figure 8.
+Figure 8 presents the horizontal resolution capacity of the Wenner- α , Stummer-, γ{11n} -, and γm{11n} (n = 1-7) configurations.
+For the applied inversion parameters, see Table 1.
+The model parameters are presented on the top of Fig. 8.
 The Wenner- α configuration was unable to separate the conductive prisms from each other.
-The Stummer configuration clearly separates the right hand prism from the others and the separateness of the second prism from the right side may be supposed, too.
-The γ{11n} , and $\gamma{m{11n}}$ configurations (from n=2) separate the prism farthest on the right from the others even more convincingly creating a high resistivity region (29-38m) between the prisms.
-With increasing n the second prism from the right side separates itself more convincingly from the other prisms (there is again a high resistivity zone between 18m and 22m).
-The first two bodies in the left side - whose distance is comparable to their depth (4m versus 4.9m) - could not have been separated from each other by neither of the studied configurations.
-From the point of view of their horizontal resolution capacity, both the γm{11n} , and the γ{11n} configurations proved to be definitely better than even the optimised Stummer configuration, not speaking about the Wennerac configuration.
+The Stummer configuration clearly separates the right-hand prism from the others, and the separateness of the second prism from the right side may be also supposed.
+The γ{11n} -, and γm{11n} configurations (from n = 2) separate the prism farthest on the right from the others even more convincingly creating a high-resistivity region (29 m-38m) between the prisms.
+With increasing n the second prism from the right side separates itself more convincingly from the other prisms (there is again a high-resistivity zone between 18 m and 22 m).
+The first two bodies in the left side-whose distance is comparable to their depth (4 m versus 4.9 m)-could not have been separated from each other by neither of the studied configurations.
+From the point of view of their horizontal resolution capacity, both the γm{11n} -, and the γ{11n} configurations proved to be definitely better than the optimized Stummer configuration, not speaking about the Wenner- α configuration.
 The RMS value was below 2% for each configurations.
 Figure 9 demonstrates the results of vertical resolution investigations for the same configurations.
-For the applied inversion parameters see Table 1.
-The model parameters are given on the top of Figure 9.
+For the applied inversion parameters, see Table 1.
+The model parameters are given on the top part of Figure 9.
 All prisms closer to the surface were detected by each configuration.
-The Stummer and the $\gamma(m){11n}$ (n=1,2) configurations proved to be almost perfect regarding all quality parameters.
-The near-surface anomalies of the W- α and the other $\gamma(m){11n}$ configurations are not as sharply delineated, but they are satisfactory, too.
+The Stummer and $\gamma(m){11n}$ (n = 1,2) configurations proved to be almost perfect regarding all quality parameters.
+The near-surface anomalies of the W- α and the other $\gamma(m){11n}$ configurations are not as sharply delineated, but they are also satisfactory.

-409 For the prisms on deeper levels, only the one on the right side was observed by all 410 configurations (excluding only the γ{117} configuration), but it merged into the one above it because 411 they are too close to each other.
+For the prisms on deeper levels, only the one on the right side was observed by all configurations (excluding only the γ{117} configuration), but it merged into the one above it because they are too close to each other

-412 From the prism pair on the left side, the deeper one proved to be almost undetectable even by 413 the Stummer configuration.
-In contrary, most $\gamma(m){11n}$ results refer to the existence of the deeper 414 prism.
-They show a long, narrow anomaly downwards (e.g. γ{115} , γ{116} and γm{117} configurations) or even 415 an anomaly which delineates well the prism pair below each other (e.g. γ{117} , γm{113} and γm{114} 416 configurations).
-The W- α configuration indicates the deeper anomaly, as well, but with a very wide 417 and uncertain anomaly.
+From the prism pair on the left side, the deeper one proved to be almost undetectable even by the Stummer configuration.
+In contrary, most $\gamma(m){11n}$ results refer to the existence of the deeper prism.
+They show a long, narrow anomaly downwards (e.g., γ{115} , γ{116} , and γm{117} configurations) or even an anomaly that delineates well the prism pair below each other (e.g., γ{117} , γm{113} , and γm{114} configurations).
+The W- α configuration indicates the deeper anomaly but with a very wide and uncertain anomaly.

-The Stummer configuration indicates weakly the existence of the deeper prism in the middle of the section by, but the anomalies produced by the γ{113} , γ{116} , γm{116} , γm{117} configurations and especially that of the γm{113} configuration are more convincing.
-Their anomalies are narrower and/or get closer to the depth of the deeper prism and/or the values of the anomalies differs more from the background value.
+The Stummer configuration indicates weakly the existence of the deeper prism in the middle of the section, but the anomalies produced by the γ{113} , γ{116} , γm{116} , γm{117} configurations and especially that of the γm{113} configuration are more convincing.
+Their anomalies are narrower and/or get closer to the depth of the deeper prism, and/or the values of the anomalies differ more from the background value.